rostwald/bgpsh/README.md

 # bgpsh

 Run bgpctl interactively in context of a given rdomain.
-This crude scipt spares one from typing `route -T<rdomain> exec bgpctl` for every single command.
+This crude scipt spares one from typing `bgpctl -s /var/run/bgpd.sock.<rdomain>` for every single command.

 ## Usage